openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 Each domain defines a namespace in which certain API-visible name attributes exist, which affects whether those names need to be globally unique or simply unique within that domain.
-Within the Identity API, there are five such name attributes, whose uniquness are affected by the domain:
+Within the Identity API, there are five such name attributes, whose uniqueness are affected by the domain:

 - *Domain Name*: This is always globally unique across all domains.